Your story structure does matter.

 Frodo’s resurrection is being saved at the last moment by his previous good decisions, often a resurrection succeeds because of past decisions by a hero and rarely the actions they take in that moment.

-Finally, the hero must Return with the Elixir, taking everything they have learned and accomplished back to the Ordinary World they once inhabited.
+Finally, the hero must return taking everything they have learned and accomplished back to the Ordinary World they once inhabited.

-This is often the last chapter, showing your character/s returning to their life or beginning to create their new life.
+This is often the last chapter, showing your main character returning to their life or beginning to create their new life.

-This structure keeps it simple by focusing on five plot points, usually one or two scenes each, that create the scaffold of the story.
+This structure focuses on five plot points, usually one or two scenes each, that create the scaffold of the story.
 These Milestones have to go in order, but the space between them can be adjusted quite a lot.

 - Inciting Incident